udacity/create-your-own-adventure/english/marshmallow.md

 You also seem to be wearing an uncomfortable and restrictive jacket made of leather...

+You are feeling very anxious at this point.

 You begin to breakout of the jacket and find a lighter, a fork, and rope.

 You are not sure who placed these objects near you or why.